getsentry/rfcs/text/0010-exception-types.md

 # Approaches taken by other monitoring tools

-- Crashlytics just differentiates between manually caught exceptions and unhandled exceptions, regardless of wether they cause the process to terminate.
+- Crashlytics just differentiates between manually caught exceptions and unhandled exceptions, regardless of whether they cause the process to terminate.

 # List of SDK to which this applies